MicrosoftDocs/bot-docs/articles/bot-service-channels-reference.md

 :------------------:|:------------------------------------------------
 :white_check_mark:  |The Bot should expect to receive this Activity
-:x:                 |The Bot should **never** expect to receive this Activity :white_large_square:|Currenly undetermined whether the Bot can receive this
+:x:                 |The Bot should **never** expect to receive this Activity :white_large_square:|Currently undetermined whether the Bot can receive this

 Activities can meaningfully be split into separate categories.
 For each category we have a table of possible Activities.